What is a Submissive Wife?

 This dynamic can even lead to men and women hating the masculinity or femininity in themselves or others.
 It can lead to women despising weakness in themselves and trying to take on all the characteristics of the masculine to protect themselves.
 It can lead to men fearing their masculinity, becoming passive and inept in their ability to lead their wives.
 This contributes to the lack of safety and trust a wife might feel and facilitates a defensive feminine response, feeding the cycle of conflict and hurt in the relationship.

 These toxic expressions can lead to a cycle of mistrust and resentment, creating barriers to true intimacy.
 It’s crucial to recognize these patterns and work towards healing and restoration.
+Reader Reflection: Consider the challenges you face within your role.
+How can you invite divine guidance to help you navigate these difficulties with strength and grace?

 The Environment the True Feminine Needs for Submission